Smart Slate

 • Positioned emotional safety as a design requirement, not secondary outcome

-Real-World Alignment:
+Real-World Validation:

 Key Takeaways